This is our 8th year of running this event, and we're hoping that it will be extra special as it's also OVMRO's 50th Anniversary year!

-It attracts teams from all across the country who wish to pit their strength, stamina and endurance against the Ogwen Valley 3000ft Peaks!!
-It's about like-minded people, having a great day of walking and to top it off there is the legendary after party with plenty of hearty food and drink!!
+The event is becoming a national institution and attracts teams from all over the country who wish to pit their strength, stamina and endurance against the Ogwen Valley 3000ft Peaks!!
+It's about like-minded people, having a great day of walking and to top it off there is the legendary after party with plenty of hearty food and drink

-This is our main source of fundraising.
+THE OGGIE 8 IS OUR MAIN SOURCE OF FUNDRAISING.
 We are dependent upon every £ that you raise in sponsorship for us.
-OVMRO is funded by charitable donations, requiring us to raise £60k a year in order to provide this free service to the thousands of visitors to the area.
+OVMRO is funded by charitable donations, requiring us to raise £60k per year in order to provide this free service to the thousands of visitors to the area.

 It would be fantastic if you could help us achieve this.